Consume AMQP Messages - Mule 4

 contentType) based on the

 contentType property of the message.
-However, there are cases in which that best guess is not enough, and you need first-hand knowledge of the Message’s content.
+However, there are cases in which it cannot make this determination, and you need firsthand knowledge of the message’s content.

-In such cases, you can force that content type to a particular value by using the
+In such cases, you can force the content type to a particular value by using the

 The same process works for encoding.
-By default, the connector will assume that the runtime’s default encoding matches the one in the Message if no other information is provided.
+By default, the connector assumes that the default encoding of Mule runtime engine matches that of the message, if no other information is provided.
 You can set this by using the

 By default, the

-For cases where the queue has to be declared, a definition for the entity should be referenced or defined inline so that the queue is declared.
+If a queue must be declared, a definition for the entity should be referenced or defined inline:

 <amqp:consume config-ref="Amqp_Config" queueName="testQueue"> <amqp:fallback-queue-definition removalStrategy="SHUTDOWN" exchangeToBind="exchangeToBindToQueue" /> </amqp:consume>